Volumes spurt at TTK Prestige Ltd counter

-TTK Prestige Ltd notched up volume of 9860 shares by 10:50 IST on BSE, a 20.01 fold spurt over two-week average daily volume of 493 shares
+TTK Prestige Ltd registered volume of 1.87 lakh shares by 14:19 IST on NSE, a 21.29 fold spurt over two-week average daily volume of 8799 shares

-Ambuja Cements Ltd, Adani Power Ltd, Larsen & Toubro Infotech Ltd, Bharat Dynamics Ltd are among the other stocks to see a surge in volumes on BSE today, 19 October 2021.
+GMM Pfaudler Ltd, Sonata Software Ltd, Larsen & Toubro Infotech Ltd, Bharat Dynamics Ltd are among the other stocks to see a surge in volumes on NSE today, 19 October 2021.

 Powered by Capital Market - Live News